Charles Portal, 1st Viscount Portal of Hungerford: Second World War

-Post-war
+Post-war activities

 In 1945, after the war's end, Portal retired from the RAF and on 12 October 1945 he was raised to the peerage as Baron Portal of Hungerford in the County of Berkshire, with remainder, failing male issue of his own, to his daughters and their male heirs.
 On 8 February 1946 he was further honoured when he was made Viscount Portal of Hungerford, in the County of Berkshire, with normal remainder to his heirs male.
 He was made a Member of the Order of Merit on 1 January 1946.
 He was also awarded the American Distinguished Service Medal on 15 March 1946 and appointed a Knight Grand Cross of the Dutch Order of Orange-Nassau on 18 November 1947.
 He was also appointed a Knight Grand Cross of the Belgian Order of the Crown with Palm and awarded the Belgian Croix de Guerre, 1940, with Palm on 27 August 1948.

 From 1946 to 1951, Portal was Controller of Production (Atomic Energy) at the Ministry of Supply.
 Christopher Hinton, responsible for the production of fissile material, said later, "I cannot remember that he ever did anything that helped us."
 He attended the funeral of King George VI in February 1952 and the coronation of Queen Elizabeth II in June 1953.

 Portal was elected Chairman of British Aluminium and in 1958/1959 he fought in the City of London's "Aluminium War" against a hostile takeover bid by Sir Ivan Stedeford, chairman and chief executive of Tube Investments.
-T.I. along with its ally Reynolds Metals of the US, won the takeover battle, and in the process, rewrote the way the city of London conducted its business in relation to shareholders and investors.
+T.I. along with its ally Reynolds Metals of the US, won the takeover battle, and in the process, rewrote the way the City conducted its business in relation to shareholders and investors.
 Stedeford replaced Portal as Chairman of British Aluminium.
 In 1960 Portal was elected chairman of the British Aircraft Corporation.
 Portal died from cancer at his home at West Ashling near Chichester on 22 April 1971.
 His ashes are buried near his home in Funtington churchyard.